marioy47/blog-site/posts/windows-10-docker-wsl-development/index.md

 This are the reasons for using this one instead of other alternatives:

-- Is built by Microsoft
+- Is built by Microsoft so there is good suppport for it.
 - Is pretty fast to startup
-- It provides a drop-down to switch to from Linux, to Windows CMD or _Power Shell_
+- It provides a drop-down menu to switch to from Linux, to Windows CMD or _Power Shell_
 - Low input latency
 - You can theme it